-Cape Town City was a professional football club that competed in South Africa's National Football League (NFL) from 1962 to 1977.
+Cape Town City was a professional football club that was founded in September 1961 and competed in South Africa's National Football League (NFL) from 1962 to 1977.
 In 1978 the various different leagues that operated during South Africa's Apartheid era were dissolved and a single professional league was formed - the National Professional Soccer League (NPSL, later renamed to the National Soccer League (NSL) and finally the Premier Soccer League (PSL)).
 Many of the football clubs that competed in the separate leagues prior to the formation of the NPSL survived the transition and are still prospering today - clubs like Kaizer Chiefs and Orlando Pirates are household names in South Africa and command massive followings.

 However, Cape Town City was not one of these.
 The club attempted to compete in the NPSL but was unable to sustain itself financially and folded in 1979 [Aside : Four out of the five professional football clubs in Cape Town did not survive the transition to an amalgamated, non-racial league - Cape Town City, Cape Town Spurs, Hellenic and Glenville were dissolved ; only Santos survived and still does so today, albeit no longer in the premier league].
 This was a huge blow to the many devoted fans of Cape Town City who flocked to Hartleyvale, City's home stadium in the inner-city suburb of Observatory, to watch their team play.
 Ajax Cape Town, a new club that was formed in 1999 under the guidance of the famous Dutch team Ajax Amsterdam, was reasonably successful in the PSL but never won over the hearts and minds of Cape Town's football fans.